-The fixation requirement is not addressed here as a "gap" because it is not a requirement under international copyright law.
+37 The fixation requirement is not addressed here as a "gap" because it is not a requirement under international copyright law.

-- (c) Ownership: In cases of underlying and pre-existing TCEs, no protection may be available under copyright for productions in respect of which there is no identifiable author or authors but rather a community or other collective which seeks protection.
-In other words, productions which have been collectively developed over time by unknown authors are not protected by copyright.
-There is one possibility, however, and that is the protection afforded by Article 15.4 of the Berne Convention, discussed above.29 Disadvantages of this Article include that it is optional and most national laws have not enacted it, the term of protection for such works is limited to at least 50 years once the work is "lawfully made available to the public" and that the role of communities is not explicitly mentioned but rather a "competent authority" exercises the rights on behalf of the author.
-The protection under the Article is also limited by Article 7.3 of the Berne Convention which states that countries are not required to protect anonymous works in respect of which it is reasonable to presume that the author has been dead for 50 years. - (d) Term of protection: The duration of copyright protection generally extends to 50 years after the death of the author, or 70 years in some jurisdictions.
+- (d) Term of protection: The duration of copyright protection generally extends to 50 years after the death of the author, or 70 years in some jurisdictions.
 The Berne Convention, 1971 stipulates 50 years as a minimum period for protection, and countries are free to protect copyright for longer periods.
 However, it is generally seen as integral to the copyright system that the term of protection not be indefinite; the system is based on the notion that the term of protection be limited so that works ultimately enter the public domain.
-That said, moral rights are often indefinite in many national laws, and there are several variations on the term of economic rights in national laws. - (e) Exceptions and limitations: The "public domain" element of the IP system is criticized and/or disputed by some indigenous communities as a concept not recognized by them.
-Furthermore, certain specific exceptions and limitations common in copyright law are criticized as inappropriate to TCEs, such as exceptions which allow a sculpture or work of artistic craftsmanship permanently displayed in a public place to be reproduced in photographs, drawings and in other ways without permission.
-Similarly, national copyright laws often allow public archives and libraries to make reproductions of works and keep them available for the public.
+That said, moral rights are often indefinite in many national laws, and there are several variations on the term of economic rights in national laws. - (e) Exceptions and limitations: The "public domain" element of the IP system39 is criticized and/or disputed by some indigenous communities as a concept not recognized by them.
+Furthermore, certain specific exceptions and limitations common in copyright law are criticized as inappropriate to TCEs, such as exceptions which allow a sculpture or work of artistic craftsmanship permanently displayed in a public place to be reproduced in photographs, drawings and in other ways without permission.40 Similarly, national copyright laws often allow public archives and libraries to make reproductions of works and keep them available for the public.
 Indigenous communities have expressed concerns about these kinds of exceptions and limitations.
-The limited term of copyright and related rights protection has already been dealt with separately.
+The limited term of copyright and related rights protection has already been dealt with separately. - (f) Defensive protection: The question here is whether and how there should be regulation of derivative works created by authors not connected with the traditions and cultural materials they adapted or were inspired by.
+This discussion can also be applied to traditional designs.
+As extensively discussed previously, 41 works derived from materials in the public domain can be copyright protected, because a new interpretation, arrangement, adaptation or collection of public domain materials, or even their "re-packaging" in the form of digital enhancement, colorization and the like, can result in a new distinct expression which is sufficiently "original."
+The originality requirement could be met even by an author who is not a member of the community in which the tradition originated.
+In this context, communities may seek a form of defensive protection to deny or at least restrict the ability of authors not from the relevant community

 Other possibilities often discussed for addressing the ownership question are the protection afforded to anonymous works and joint and/or collective works under copyright.
 However, as these options are generally seen as inadequate, they are not discussed further.
 See WIPO/GRTKF/IC/5/3 and WIPO/GRTKF/IC/6/3.
+See Note on the Meaning of the Term "Public Domain" in the Intellectual Property System with Special Reference to the Protection of Traditional Knowledge and Traditional Cultural Expressions/Expressions of Folklore, WIPO/GRTKF/IC/17/INF/8.

-McDonald, I. op cit., p.
+40 McDonald, I. op cit., p.
 44.